 A few months ago, I provided a detailed guide on how to set up BSPWM on Debian Sid.
 Several things have changed since then.
 Most notable among them is that I got hand of a second monitor that I promptly incorporated in my workflow.
 Here I document the adaptations I had to make, while concluding with my first impressions of what I got (plus a screen shot).

 The code samples presented herein are representative of my setup as of 2018-09-21.
 If you are reading this at a future date, chances are I have introduced changes.
-In such a case, you might want to browse through the version history of my dotfiles, just use the repo’s version 2.2.0.dual-monitors-initial, and/or contact me.
+In such a case, you might want to browse through my dotfiles, and/or contact me.

 Let X know about the monitors